- Our Tours

 - About us

-Greenland Hotel Adventure or a week of travel, not to say of exploration and adventure, that will help us to intensively know both sides of Greenland.
-On the one hand his last nature: huge glacier fronts, kayaking among icebergs or hiking on a glacier tongue of millions of years; secondly, its people and traditions: towns like Narsaq or Qaqortoq and idyllic villages as Igaliku or Qassiarsuk with its viking ruins.
-In a country where infrastructures are almost non-existent, our system that combines boat and helicopter makes it happen.
+Eight days of travel, not to say of exploration and adventure, that will help us to intensively know both sides of Greenland.
+On the one hand his last nature: huge glacier fronts, walk on a glacier tongue of millions of years, boat transfers and kayaking among icebergs; secondly, its people and traditions: inuit towns like Narsaq or Qaqortoq and idyllic villages like Igaliku or Qassiarsuk with its viking ruins.
+This unique heritage has been recently recognised and inscribed in the UNESCO World Heritage List.

-Flight from Keflavik (Iceland’s international airport) or Copenhagen to Narsarsuaq in South Greenland.
+Flight from Reykjavík (domestic airport) or Copenhagen to Narsarsuaq in South Greenland.
 Reception at the airport and transfer to the hotel for check-in and information meeting.
 Hike to the Glacier View Point, around one hour from the hotel.
 Great views of the Tunulliarfik fjord icebergs and the Kiattuut Glacier.

 Accommodation at Hotel Narsarsuaq.
 Twin/double room with private facilities.